Feminist ethics: Womanist Ethics

-Alice Walker devised the womanist ethical approach to redefine black women’s experiences.
+Alice Walker devised the womanist ethical approach to redefine black women's experiences.
 The mainstream feminist and black equality movements neglected to fully capture the experiences of black women experiencing the intersection of racism and sexism.
-Walker thus developed womanist ethics to reposition the black woman as a autonomous, moral agent capable of participating equally in feminist discourse.
+Walker thus developed womanist ethics to reposition the black woman as an autonomous, moral agent capable of participating equally in feminist discourse.
 Womanists examine the philosophical ideas of white, wealthy men and reject the universalized perspectives which fail to accurately capture the experience of nonwhites and women.
-Womanism instead focuses on promoting autonomy through developing the “self-awareness” of one’s own moral agency in an oppressive society.
+Womanism instead focuses on promoting autonomy through developing the “self-awareness” of one's own moral agency in an oppressive society.
 Womanists develop this "self-awareness" by reexamining and articulating the unique experiences of black women in relation to their families, local communities, and larger society.
 Black feminists perceive themselves as the de facto representatives of their communities with a moral obligation to accurately represent not only their personal experiences, but the experiences of the broader community of blacks and black women specifically.
 With this burden in mind, black feminists adhering to womanist ethics work to reject stereotypes and misrepresentations from both white men and women and create their own narrative.
 Womanists thus believe in the necessity to incorporate contextual factors into ethical theories to avoid the problem of overgeneralizing a dominant group's worldview.